lchapel/UOT-though-penalized-linear-regression/README.md

 ## Running

+The regularization path algorithm is implemented in the [Python Optimal Transport (POT)](https://pythonot.github.io/) toolbox  and is the latest version up-to-date.

 The functions for running the algorithms can be found in the following files:
 - ``solvers\solver_kl_UOT.py`` contains the functions that allows solving the KL-penalized OUT, that is
 	- ``ot_ukl_solve_BFGS`` to run the BFGS algorithm